Darionti88/soyPropi/README.md

 The checkout process is handled by Mercado Pago so it is secure and you have nothing to worry about.

+PROGRESS OF PROJECT
+The paying flow already works.
+Still have to make the downloadable PDF with QR code.

+🏁 NEXT GOALS 🏁

+- Migrate to Typescript (now that i feel more comfortable)
+- Migrate DB to PlanetScale & Prisma (mainly for scalability and free tier is better)
+- Keep improving UI
+- Add Unit Tests with Jest and e2e with Cypress

 !----------------------------------------------------------- S P A N I S H ------------------------------------------------------

 Propi es una Plataforma que busca facilitar el proceso de recibir propina para Repartidores, Meseros o cualquier persona que pueda aceptar propinas.💵